fa15073/big/start.md

 f. philosophy of putting another's welfare above one's own

 Can you work with the words?
 (Il)
-8. egomaniacal
+1. egomaniacal
-9. altruistic
+2. altruistic
-10. alternative
+3. alternative

-a.
-b.
-c.
-d.
-e.
-f.
-a.
+a. change
-b.
-c.
-ange
-other possible
+b. other possible
-interested in the welfare of others
+c. interested in the welfare of others

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA2NDc0NzIyMSwxMTI2MTAwMzA3LDEzNT
+eyJoaXN0b3J5IjpbLTc1OTYyOTE5NywxMTI2MTAwMzA3LDEzNT
 M2MjY0MCwtNjcwMzI3MzQwLC0xNTkwOTcwMzMzXX0=
 -->